Child Safe Organisation

 purple document cover with the DVAC logo and the top right corner turned down

-Download the Child Safety and Wellbeing Policy (PDF 1mb)
+Download the Safeguarding Policy V1 (PDF 290kb)

 purple document cover with the DVAC logo and the top right corner turned down